+So, you need to write an RFP.
+Not sure where to start?
+Well, you’ve come to the right place.
 Developing a request for proposal (RFP) is a key business practice that allows buyers to identify the right vendor to solve their biggest challenges.
 But creating an effective RFP is no easy task.
-Fortunately, there are best practices you can follow to quickly write and RFP that help you accurately evaluate vendors’ capabilities.
+Fortunately, there are best practices you can follow to quickly write an RFP that helps you accurately evaluate vendor capabilities.

 For example, HubSpot recommends including these nine elements: